simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 CV 3 Out is LFO (carrier) A * Decaying Env (Modulator) A

+    - This resets on the first step of the sequence if the modulator A has reached zero

 CV 4 Out is LFO (carrier) B * Decaying Env (Modulator) B

+    - This resets on every Gate B if the modulator B has reached zero